 Implementing action plans is one of the hardest steps.
 Taking action requires the provision of necessary resources and support.
 It requires tracking quantitative and qualitative measures of progress and success that have already been identified.
 It requires publicly recognizing those individuals and units that take action to drive improvement.
 And it requires adjustments along the way.

 This step is critical to realizing patient safety culture improvement.
 While communicating the survey results is important, taking action makes the real difference.
-However, as the Institute for Healthcare Improvement (2006) suggests, actions do not have to be major permanent changes.
-In fact, it is worthwhile to strive to implement easier smaller changes that are likely to have a positive impact rather than big changes with unknown probability of success.
+However, as the Institute for Healthcare Improvement (IHI, 2006) suggests, actions do not have to be major, permanent changes.
+In fact, it is worthwhile to strive to implement easier, smaller changes that are likely to have a positive impact rather than big changes with unknown probability of success.

-The "Plan-Do-Study-Act" cycle (Langley, Nolan, Nolan, et al., 1996), shown in Chart 7-1, is a pilot-study approach to change that involves first developing a small-scale plan to test a proposed change (Plan), carrying out the plan (Do), observing and learning from the consequences (Study), and determining what modifications should be made to the plan (Act).
-Implementation of action plans can occur on a small scale within a single unit to examine impact and refine plans before rolling out the changes on a larger scale to other units or nursing homes.
+The "Plan-Do-Study-Act" cycle (Langley, et al., 1996) (Figure 7-1) is a pilot-study approach to change that involves first developing a small-scale plan to test a proposed change (Plan), carrying out the plan (Do), observing and learning from the consequences (Study), and determining what modifications should be made to the plan (Act).
+Implementation of action plans can occur on a small scale, within a single unit, to examine impact and refine plans before rolling out the changes on a larger scale to other units or medical offices.

 Step #6: Track Progress and Evaluate Impact

-Keep in mind that it is important not to reassess culture too frequently because lasting culture change will be slow and may take years.
+It is important not to reassess culture too frequently because lasting culture change will be slow and may take years.
 Frequent assessments of culture are likely to find temporary shifts or improvements that may come back down to baseline levels in the longer term if changes are not sustained.
 When planning to reassess culture, it is also very important to obtain high survey response rates.
-Otherwise, it will not be clear whether changes in survey results over time are due to true changes in attitudes or are caused by surveying different staff each time.
+Otherwise, it will not be clear whether changes in survey results over time are due to true changes in attitudes or are the result of surveying different staff each time.

 Step #7: Share What Works

-In step # 6, you tracked measures to identify which changes result in improvement.
-Once your nursing home has found effective ways to address a particular area, the changes can be implemented on a broader scale to other departments within the nursing home and to other nursing homes.
-Be sure to share your successes with outside nursing homes and health care systems as well.
+In Step #6, you tracked measures to identify which changes result in improvement.
+Once your medical office has found effective ways to address a particular area, the changes can be implemented on a broader scale to other departments within the medical offices and to other medical offices.
+Be sure to share your successes with outside medical offices and health care systems as well.